Edit

 Backend protocol

-By default the NGINX ingress controller uses HTTP to reach the services.
-To configure alternative backend protocols such as HTTPS or GRPC, use the annotation:
+The NGINX ingress controller uses HTTP to reach the services by default.
+To configure alternative backend protocols such as HTTPS or GRPC, use one of the following annotations:

 nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"